Trolleybus usage by country: Turkey

-Trolleybuses have operated in both the Asian and European parts of Turkey, in four cities: Ankara, Istanbul, Izmir and Malatya.
-The last of these is a new system constructed in 2013–15, while the other three systems had all closed by the early 1990s.
+Trolleybuses have operated in both the Asian and European parts of Turkey, in five cities: Ankara, Istanbul, Izmir, Malatya, and Sanliurfa.
+The last two of these are new systems opened in 2015 and 2023, respectively, while the other three systems had all closed by the early 1990s.
 Turkey's first trolleybus line began operating in 1947 in the capital, Ankara.
 On 1 June 1947, 10 Brill trolleybuses, joined in 1948 by 10 FBW vehicles, started running between the Ulus and Bakanliklar districts.
 In 1952, 13 more trolleybuses were bought from MAN.
 The system closed in 1986.
 In the financial and cultural capital, Istanbul, the first trolleybuses were introduced in the early 1960s.
 The first line was the Topkapi-Eminönü line and was constructed by the Italian Ansaldo San Giorgia company.
 The total length of trolleybus line was 45 km, and there were 100 buses in operation at the system's peak.
 However, due to frequent power losses it was decided to close the system, and the last trolleybus ran in 1984.
 The Izmir system closed in 1992, leaving the country with no trolleybus systems for the next two decades.